Accessibility statement for Get help arranging child maintenance

 Monday to Friday, 9:30am to 3:30pm (excluding bank holidays)

-We’re always looking to improve the accessibility of this website.
-If you find any problems that aren’t listed on this page or think we’re not meeting the requirements of the accessibility regulations, email us:
+We’re always looking to improve the accessibility of this service.
+If you find any problems that are not listed on this page or think we’re not meeting accessibility requirements, email us:

 Technical information about this website’s accessibility

-The DWP is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The Department of Work and Pensions (DWP) is committed to making this service accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is fully compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.